-But immediately after acknowledging this unavoidable truth, the advocates of birth control and abortion firmly state that hoping or working for such a future is completely “unrealistic” and is thus a waste of time.
+But immediately after acknowledging this unavoidable truth, those who advocate abortion and birth control for teens firmly state that hoping or working for such a future is completely “unrealistic” and is thus a waste of time.

 One of the primary problems of the “sexperts” is that they do not believe in the eternal soul.
 Therefore, they say, people are no different from other animals and so we must pursue what they call “harm reduction.”
 We must give in to our weak human nature and make everyone as comfortable and as safe as possible as they engage in unhealthy behavior.
 We are not allowed to “judge” people committing various harmful and sinful sexual activities because they were “born that way” and therefore cannot help themselves.